Find out the difference between clear and misleading financial advertising, and what to do when you think a financial advert is misleading.

 - Are there any penalties if I want to move my money?

-Report a misleading financial advert
+Report a misleading financial promotion

 - ask the firm to change or remove the advert

-- ask the firm to write to customers who may have been misled and compensate them if they have lost money as a result
+- ask the firm to write to customers who may have been misled

 - warn or fine the firm